-It’s the 10 year anniversary today of Jets FA Cup visit to AFC Wimbledon.
-It’s hard to believe that 10 years have gone by since we played that game.
+It’s hard to believe that it is way back in 2006 that we played at AFC Wimbledon in the FA Cup, as the game still lives so strongly in our memories.
 Jets, in only their 2nd season in the F.A.
 Cup, had done amazingly well to get this far in the competition winning tough games against Concord Rangers, Aveley and Ruislip Manor.
 We were delighted to get the plum tie of the round, away to the 1988 F.A Cup winners who were battling their way back up from the grass roots levels after the fiasco of the Milton Keynes move/takeover.

 Wimbledon were in great form, still unbeaten that season, and they were to go on and get another promotion on their way back to the league.

 Wimbledon blogger ‘The Big Tissue’ previewed the game against the Jets: –

 Since the draw was made Dons fans have been exercised themselves trying to select suitable musical accompaniment.
 Bit of Macca, bit of West Side Story and surely Elton’s classic Josh Lennie and the Jets.

 Jets sound a bit Americanised but there’s nothing Franchised about the boys from behind the Bushey.
 Within minutes of the draw their website was saying what a fantastic opportunity it was for the club to be playing the Real Wimbledon, the team that won the FA Cup in 88.

 And let’s just say that it is fantastic opportunity playing a team that still approaches the FA Cup with the limitless glee and expectation on Christmas Day.
 The Jets were founded in 1972 and have worked their way up from their beginnings as Under12’s team.
 They only played their first ever FA Cup tie last season.
 It always makes me cringe when we talk about a game with us being the other team’s Cup Final but this time the analogy may hold.